 WHO WE ARE

-With more than a half-century of experience helping people manage their money between them, Jerry Tweddell, Steve Goldberg and Diana Archibald have the experience to guide you towards reaching your personal financial goals.
+With more than a half-century of experience helping people manage their money between them, Jerry Tweddell and Peter Kendall have the experience to guide you towards reaching your personal financial goals.

-Jerry is located in Sonora, California, near Yosemite National Park.
-Steve and Diana are just outside Washington, D.C., in Silver Spring and Kensington, Maryland, respectively.
+Jerry and Peter are located in Sonora, California, near Yosemite National Park.
+Steve Goldberg, who recently retired, is just outside Washington, D.C., in Silver Spring, Maryland.
 Steve and Jerry got acquainted during Steve's tenure at Kiplinger’s as writer and editor: Jerry proved to be Steve's most knowledgeable source on funds and investing.
 In 2006, after years of staying in touch, Steve joined Jerry’s business.
 The result is Tweddell Goldberg Investing, with over 100 clients and assets totaling well over $100 million.
-Diana, a CPA and former corporate tax manager with KPMG, one of the largest global accounting firms, joined the firm in late 2018.
+Peter, a former Corporate Bond Trader with RBC Capital Markets, earned his MBA from Wharton and joined our firm in 2018.

-Steve, Jerry and Diana enjoy talking with readers, clients, potential clients, and anyone else interested in funds and investing.
+Jerry and Peter enjoy talking with readers, clients, potential clients, and anyone else interested in funds and investing.
 They invite calls and e-mails.

 EAST COAST